jshashwat93/confluent-cloud-proxy/aws/vpc-peering/README.md

 # Confluent Cloud Proxy Setup with AWS VPC Peering

 This project contains Terraform scripts that help you setup an NGINX proxy on a bastion host within a peered AWS VPC.
+The bastion host can be running a linux distribution of your choice.
 The purpose is to enable local access to the Confluent Cloud console for clusters using private networking like VPC peering or private endpoints.

 ## **Prerequisites**